-28. What important legislative changes do you anticipate so far as they affect your advice to private clients?
+30. What important legislative changes do you anticipate so far as they affect your advice to private clients?

 Whilst not yet adopted in the Cayman Islands, the OECD's Mandatory Disclosure Rules (MDRs) would have an impact on private clients and service providers if they do come into effect.
 In broad terms, the MDRs seek to prevent the circumvention of the Common Reporting Standard (CRS) and oblige certain persons (including promoters, intermediaries and service providers) to make disclosures to local tax authorities in circumstances where arrangements may have the effect of circumventing CRS.
-Importantly, the MDRs would operate with retrospective effect such that a disclosure would be required in respect of any arrangement which had the effect of circumventing CRS dating back to 29 October 2014.
+Importantly, the MDRs (if implemented) would likely operate with retrospective effect.

-The Cayman Islands have recently established a beneficial ownership register for Cayman Islands companies (§20).
+The Cayman Islands have recently issued proposals to revise the existing beneficial ownership register for

+Cayman Islands companies.
+Part of these proposed measures include a pledge to make this register accessible to the public in 2023.
 This does not impact upon Cayman Islands trusts directly but may do so indirectly where the trust structure involves a Cayman Islands entity in respect of which beneficial ownership information is required.
-The Cayman Islands government has committed to making this register accessible by the public in the future if that becomes the alobal standard.